Imaging of ultrafast processes in atoms and molecules

 Nature Communications 10, 4655 (2019) | DOI: 10.1038/s41467-019-12580-0

-In the ultrafast current project, we explore alternative routes for the measurement of the carrier-envelope phase (CEP) of few-cycle laser pulses that rely on strongly driven currents in solid-state samples.
-Beyond the application to CEP measurements, we take advantage of the information contained in the CEP-dependent current to gain a deeper understanding of the electron dynamics in various solid materials exposed to strong few cycle laser pulses.
+In the ultrafast current project, we explore alternative routes to sample the field of few-cycle laser pulses.
+The principle relies on the generation of strongly driven currents in solids and gases.
+Beyond the application to CEP measurements and field sampling, we use the information contained in the ultrafast currents to gain a deeper understanding of the strong-field electron dynamics in various materials.